 \paragraph{Are the outcomes fair?} As a first experiment, we study the \emph{joint} outreach probability distribution for different datasets.
 We identify four qualitatively different outcomes, shown in \cref{fig:metric_utility} for a few of the datasets.
 Additional experiments with different propagation probability and seed selection strategies can be found in \cref{app:full_experiments}. \cref{fig:outreach_ah_deterministic} is obtained on \texttt{AH} with \texttt{bas\_g} selection strategy and $p=0.5, |S|=10$.
 We note how the joint outreach distribution is almost \emph{concentrated} on the top right of the plane, i.e., the outcome is almost \emph{deterministic} and highly fair and efficient.
-In turn, this trivializes both the expected value in the equity metric and the cost in the mutual fairness metric in Definition \ref{def:ourmetric}, which therefore essentially boils down to comparing the almost deterministic outreach fraction within each group.
-In these cases, our fairness metric \emph{does not} provide additional insights.
-Such deterministic outcomes are typical of degree or greedy seedset outreach in dense graphs, such as \texttt{AH, DZ, INS} (refer to \cref{app:full_experiments}), with \emph{extreme} probability of conduction ($p \geq 0.5$ or $p\rightarrow 0$), and cross-group interconnectivity (see \cref{tab:dataset_stats} in \cref{app:datasets}).
+In turn, this trivializes both the expected value in the equity metric and the cost in the mutual fairness metric in Definition~\ref{def:ourmetric}, which therefore essentially boils down to comparing the almost deterministic outreach fraction within each group.
+In these cases, our fairness metric does not provide additional insights.
+Such deterministic outcomes are typical of degree or greedy seedset outreach in dense graphs, such as \texttt{AH, DZ, INS} (refer to \cref{app:full_experiments}), with extreme probability of conduction ($p \geq 0.5$ or $p\rightarrow 0$), and cross-group interconnectivity (see \cref{tab:dataset_stats} in \cref{app:datasets}).
 For moderate $p$ (e.g., $0.1$), the outreach probability distribution is concentrated along the diagonal (\cref{fig:outreach_ah_correlated}).
 Thus, both the equity metric and our fairness measure are \emph{maximal}.
 Nonetheless, our fairness metric provides additional insights: not only does the expected outreach within each group coincide, but also the outreach at \emph{every} realization coincides (see the example in \cref{sec:fairness_ot}).
-Thus, our fairness metric provides a \emph{stronger} certificate of fairness.
+Thus, our fairness metric provides a stronger certificate of fairness.